xxyyffyeah/REVOLVE/README.md

 python ./evaluation/code_optimization/leetcode_testtime_with_supervision.py --engine meta-llama/Meta-Llama-3.1-70B-Instruct --optimizer_version v1 (for TextGrad) / v1_momentum (for Momentum-TextGrad) / v2 (for Revolve) --size 200
 ```

-## Resources
+## Related Links

-### Inspiration
-Many existing works greatly inspired this project!
-Here is a non-exhaustive list:
-- 📚 [PyTorch](https://github.com/pytorch/pytorch/) The one and only.
-We owe a ton to PyTorch, hard to do justice here.
-- 📚 [DSPy](https://github.com/stanfordnlp/dspy) is a pioneer in writing LM-based programs in many different ways!
-Has been a huge inspiration for us.
-- 📚 [Micrograd](https://github.com/karpathy/micrograd): A tiny autograd engine greatly inspired our simple design!
-- 📚 [ProTeGi](https://github.com/microsoft/LMOps/tree/main/prompt_optimization): We owe the term "Textual Gradients" to ProTeGi!
+This project has been inspired by numerous excellent works!
+Below is a non-exhaustive list of key references:
+- 📖 [DSPy](https://github.com/stanfordnlp/dspy) A pioneering framework for leveraging LMs in diverse applications, which significantly influenced our approach.
+- 📖 [ProTeGi](https://github.com/microsoft/LMOps/tree/main/prompt_optimization): The term 'Textual Gradients' was inspired by ProTeGi’s prompt optimization methods.
-- 📚 [Reflexion](https://github.com/noahshinn/reflexion): A self-reflection that showed us the power of text-based reflection!
+- 📖 [Reflexion](https://github.com/noahshinn/reflexion): A self-reflection framework that demonstrated the power of text-based reflection in optimization.
-- 📚 [TextGrad](https://github.com/zou-group/textgrad): A Python package that provides a simple interface to implement LLM-“gradients” pipelines for text optimization!

-### Citation
+- 📖 [TextGrad](https://github.com/zou-group/textgrad): Laying the foundation for implementing LLM-based "gradient" pipelines, TextGrad offers a streamlined interface for text optimization tasks, which directly contributed to the development of our approach.

+## BibTeX citation
+If you find our work useful, please consider citing us:
 ```bibtex
 @misc{zhang2024revolveoptimizingaisystems,
       title={Revolve: Optimizing AI Systems by Tracking Response Evolution in Textual Optimization},